Have you wondered how well your company is keeping pace with the dynamically changing approaches to employee feedback management?

 3. Set a concrete tone laying down negatives and positives individually

-4. Constructively coach, advice, and recognize achievements while giving feedback
+4. Constructively coach, advise, and recognize achievements while giving feedback

 Example of a performance review template: